By Gretchen Althoff Snyder

 In the most recent survey, over 95% of students in grades 7-12 felt their parents would disapprove if they misused prescription drugs.
 In contrast, fewer than 40% of 11th and 12th graders perceived any harm associated with marijuana use, and both grades reported a lower perception of parental disapproval — 84.7% for 12th graders in 2014, 77.3% in 2016.

 After the survey results, the audience was privileged to listen to Dr. Robert DuPont, President of the Institute for Behavior and Health, Inc. Dr. DuPont’s prestigious career fighting drug and alcohol abuse spans almost 50 years: he was the first director of the National Institute on Drug Abuse and the second White House Drug Czar under the Nixon and Ford administrations.
 He began by noting that “this community has been galvanized by the deaths of six young people” and that communities all over the country are working diligently to fight the effects of teen drug and alcohol use.
 The Center for Disease Control labels the situation a national emergency; in the last year, there were 52,000 deaths by overdose – more than deaths by auto accidents and gun violence combined.
+The Help 4 Addiction have experts that can help the ones struggling with addiction through sobriety.

 Dr. DuPont was quick to point out that this does not reflect the failure of our children, but rather the “failure of adult stewardship”.
 He stressed, “The simple, clear prevention goal for youth is no use of alcohol, nicotine, marijuana or other drugs for reasons of health.”
 Parents, teachers, coaches, and administrators all need to send the clear message that there are no good drugs for adolescents.
 DuPont said that parents, while it may seem otherwise, have tremendous influence on their children’s behavior, including drug and alcohol use.